Ryan Jeffers Player Props: Twins vs. Red Sox

 Ryan Jeffers At The Plate

-- Jeffers is batting .225 with five doubles, a triple, three home runs and 14 walks.
+- Jeffers is hitting .245 with six doubles, a triple, three home runs and 14 walks.

-- Jeffers has picked up a hit in 42.1% of his 38 games this year, with multiple hits in 15.8% of them.
+- He has homered in 7.7% of his games this year, and 2.3% of his plate appearances.

-- Looking at the 38 games he has played this year, he's homered in three of them (7.9%), and in 2.4% of his trips to the plate.

-- Jeffers has an RBI in seven of 38 games this year, with multiple RBI in three of them.
+- Jeffers has picked up an RBI in seven games this year (17.9%), with two or more RBI in three of those contests (7.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.